appclacks/mirabelle/site/mirabelle/content/howto/stream/_index.md

 The result is the rate of requests during this time period.

+#### Compute maximum and minimum values

+We already saw in the [Action on lists of events: max, min, count, percentiles, rate...](/howto/stream/#actions-on-list-of-events) section the `coll-max` and `coll-min` streams.
+You have two other ways to compute maximum and minimum values without having to build list of events.

+`aggr-max` and `aggr-min` can be used to get the maximum or minimum events from the last seconds.
+For example, `(aggr-max {:duration 10})` will compute the maximum event for windows of 10 seconds.
+You can also configure these streams with a `:delay` value to tolerate late events (`(aggr-max {:duration 10 :delay 10})` for example).

+`smax` and `smin` will send downstream *for each event they receive* the maximum or minimum event.
+The value is never resetted.

 #### Handle exceptions (errors)

 Sometimes, streams can generate errors.
 For example, a downstream service can be down, or you could try to do an invalid action on an event.
 Let's take an example: